jnhthomp/ClassNotes/LearnWithLeon/24-IntroToGit/24-IntroToGit.md

 ## Let's Install
 Try Installing Git
 *If you get stuck, office hours!
-(Saturday - 12pm EST)
+(Saturday - 12pm EST) Try to get git installed
+(not adding instructions as there are a lot of different ways for different platforms)

 ## !raffle
 ## Basic Git Commands